Table Of Contents

 Creating the Deployment Key

 As you can see from the image above, I am using laravel-test as the user that would run the web application.
 Please pay attention to this user as you will run everything using this user later.
-In RunCloud panel, head to Deployment Key section and generate the deployment key for the user laravel-test.
+In the RunCloud panel, head to Deployment Key section and generate the deployment key for the user laravel-test.

 Using the Deployment Key